Does Kefir Soda Have Alcohol?

 0.64% alcohol by volume

 Woohooo!!!
-Not even close to 4% alcohol!
+Not even close to 4% alcohol, it's more like the amount that's in a non-alcoholic beer!

 Kevin’s comments on the taste: “The soda itself wasn't bad.
 I definitely taste the yeast, and maybe that's what your family is tasting that makes them think of beer.”